Psychology Ph.D. and Psy.D. Degree Programs in Nevada

 Working With Your Doctoral Degree in Psychology in Nevada

-After earning a doctorate in psychology NV, you must earn your state practice license before you work as a psychologist or advertise yourself as a psychologist.
+After earning a doctorate in psychology in NV, you must earn your state practice license before you work as a psychologist or advertise yourself as a psychologist.
 The State of Nevada Board of Psychological Examiners first collects a $100 fee when you submit your application.
 After you pass the Examination for Professional Practice of Psychology, you pay a $270 fee to take the Nevada State Exam, which tests you on Nevada state laws.
 Upon meeting all of these requirements, you get a license that is good for two years.
 Every two years, you must pay a renewal fee of $500.

 Throughout your career, your growing body of research and experience may contribute to a stronger job outlook and income.
 Currently, the Bureau of Labor Statistics indicates that clinical psychologists earn an average of $68,630 annually (2016).
 Their statistics indicate an average income of $83,660 per year for psychology professors (BLS, 2016).